Trace Midtown South’s evolving skyline with an architect guide

 Up to 4 people

-Full refund with 24 hours notice of cancellation.
-Full refund if the operator cancels due to weather, not enough guests, or other unforeseen circumstances.
-No-shows will be charged the full price.
+Free cancellation with at least 24 hours' notice.
+Full refund if the operator cancels due to weather, insufficient guests, or other unforeseen circumstances.
+No-shows are charged the full price.

 Wear weather-appropriate clothing and suitable walking shoes.
 Bring a water bottle.